Aiming for factor4 of molding factories

 When filling the mold with resin, the mold temperature is raised and then rapidly cooled.
 This operation is repeated to perform molding.
 Not only is it effective in improving appearance quality, such as by making weld lines invisible, but it also improves fluidity when injecting resin, making it easier to fill even thin or thick molded products where resin does not flow easily.
 Higher fluidity = less force required for filling, less residual stress and improved dimensional accuracy.

-This is a molding method in which a foaming agent is mixed with resin, or a supercritical fluid is dissolved in resin as a foaming agent, and foaming occurs inside the molded product due to pressure drop after filling the mold.
-By generating air bubbles inside the resin, the pressure is applied evenly, so there is no residual stress in one direction, and deformation defects such as warping and sink marks are suppressed.
+This is a molding method in which a foaming agent is mixed into the resin, or a supercritical fluid is dissolved in the resin as a foaming agent, and foaming occurs inside the molded product by reducing the pressure after filling the mold.
+By generating bubbles inside the resin, pressure is applied evenly, so no stress remains in one direction, and deformation defects such as warping and sink marks are suppressed.

 Summary